-During one of our lazy winter weekends, we didn’t feel like doing anything very active.
-So we drove to Banff National Park and chose to hike the Johnston Canyon.
+During one of our lazy winter weekends, we didn’t feel like doing anything very active like skiing or ice skating.
+So we drove to Banff National Park and chose to do the Johnston Canyon Ice Walk.

-We‘ve visited Johnston Canyon before, during summer, and now was the time to see it covered in snow and ice.
+We‘ve visited several times in summer and now it was time to see Johnston Canyon in winter covered in snow and ice.

-It’s located only half an hour drive from the town of Banff.
+Johnston Canyon is located only half an hour drive from the town of Banff.
 Driving through the Bow Valley Parkway can be a treat by itself.
-This road between Banff and Lake Louise is a good place for wildlife spotting.
+This road between Banff and Lake Louise is a good place for wildlife watching.

-The parking lot along the Bow Valley Parkway is well marked, and you may see cars parked along the road when it’s busy.
+The parking lot along the Bow Valley Parkway is well marked and it doesn’t tend to be full in winter.
 After you pass the public toilets, the short walk through the forest will lead you to the start of the trail.

 Ice covers canyon walls, and the clear blue stream is flowing right next to you.
 The stream usually freezes only on top, therefore it’s not recommended to walk on it.
 You might even need to wear ice cleats or microspikes on your shoes; it can get very icy and slippery.